KhronosGroup/VulkanSC-Loader/BUILD.md

     python3 scripts/generate_source.py PATH_TO_VULKAN_HEADERS_REGISTRY_DIR

+To generate source code for Vulkan SC the `--api vulkansc` option must be passed to the `generate_source.py` command.

 A helper CMake target `VulkanLoader_generated_source` is also provided to simplify the invocation of `scripts/generate_source.py` from the build directory: